 In the Matter of Elite Legacy Education UK Ltd., Proposal for a Company Voluntary Arrangement.
 At a meeting held on January 11, 2021 ("Creditors' Meeting"), the creditors of Elite Legacy Education UK Ltd ("ELE UK"), a wholly owned subsidiary of Legacy Education Alliance, Inc. ("LEAI"), approved a Proposal for a Company Voluntary Arrangement (the "CVA") under the UK Insolvency Act 1986 (the "IA") and the UK Insolvency Rules 2016 (the "IR").
 Under the terms of the CVA, CVR Global LLP has been appointed as Supervisor of ELE UK for the purposes of administering the Arrangement.
 At the Creditors Meeting, the creditors also approved a modification to the CVA whereby any tax refunds due to ELE UK would be paid to the Supervisor and made available for distribution to creditors.
-The Supervisor will wind down the business of ELE UK and make distributions to ELE UK's non-student creditors' respective claims against ELE UK.
-Pursuant to the CVA, student creditors of ELE UK were provided the opportunity to receive trainings from an independent training provider in satisfaction of their respective claims against ELE UK, if any, would be distributed to LEAI.
+The Supervisor will wind down the business of ELE UK and make distributions to ELE UK's non-student creditors in accordance with the applicable provisions of the IA and the IR, on and subject to the terms and conditions set forth in the CVA in satisfaction of the non-student creditors' respective claims against ELE UK.
+Pursuant to the CVA, student creditors of ELE UK were provided the opportunity to receive trainings from an independent training provider in satisfaction of their respective claims against ELE UK; as a result, all obligations of ELE UK to student creditors have been satisfied.
+Pursuant to the CVA, and at its conclusion, the remaining assets of ELE UK, if any, would be distributed to LEAI.
 As a result of the CVR, the Winding-Up Petition, CR-2020-001958, filed in the High Court of Justice, Business and Property Courts of England and Wales has been dismissed.
 At this time, LEAI management is unable to anticipate any distributions that would be received from ELE UK.
 The Company is currently unaware of the status of this matter due to a lack of funds available for its UK counsel.

 In the matter of GLD Legacy Holders LLC Index No. 651638/2023.
 An Affidavit in Opposition to the Plaintiff's Motion for Summary Judgment in lieu of Complaint and in support of Defendant's Cross-Motion to Dismiss the Action was filed by Barry Kostiner.
 Pursuant to New York Civil Practice Law Rules (hereinafter "CPLR") Section 3213, the presiding judge has discretion to either grant or deny the motion.
-We have not yet received a ruling from the court regarding this matter but we believe that the plaintiff's motion is technically deficient and we have, therefore, provided the court with documents and memorandum that we believe are sufficient to support a denial of the plaintiff's motion.
+On July 27, 2023 the motion for summary judgment in lieu of complaint was granted in the amount of \$624,121.50 together with pre-judgement interest in the amount of 18% from March 31, 2023.

 In the Matter of DMG Productions LLC.
-CASE NO: 50-2022-CA007610 the court issued a judgment of \$97,112.25 on October 5, 2022 related to the default on an invoice for \$53,500 dated April 29, 2022.
+CASE NO: 50-2022-CA007610.
+The court issued a judgment of \$97,112.25 on October 5, 2022 related to the default on an invoice for \$53,500 dated April 29, 2022.
 It is the Company's view that the default under the agreement with DMG Productions and the subsequent judgment was not validly issued.
 The Company intends to dispute this judgment.